-Stanton, a Republican, was the representative for Ohio's 8th congressional district from 1859 to 1861.
+Stanton was the representative for Ohio’s 8th congressional district and was a Republican.
+He served from 1859 to 1861.

 From Dec 1851 to Mar 1861, Stanton missed 207 of 2,165 roll call votes, which is 9.6%.
 This is better than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.

 |Dec 1852-Mar 1853||114||25||21.9%||39th|

 |Dec 1856-Mar 1857||231||3||1.3%||4th|

 |Dec 1859-Feb 1860||69||9||13.0%||49th|

 The information on this page is originally sourced from a variety of materials, including: